massalabs/massa-docs/web3-dev/smart-contracts/autonomous-sc.rst

 .. note::

-  Code analysis :

   When the main.ts script is executed for the first time, we declare keys like "name", "birth" etc with specific values.
-  In order to create the game, we need those keys aviable at each time by someone, or an another smart contract.
-Thus, we can do it declaring functions callable using : `export function my_function()`
+To help people access those values, we can define some getters functions.
+To be accessible by other smart contracts those functions must be exported using the `export` keyword.

   .. code-block:: typescript